Net Price Calculator

 Each college's NPC is on its own financial aid page.
 Search "[school name] net price calculator" and you'll find it.
 Once on the page:

-1. Use real numbers.
+- Use real numbers.
 The calculator's accuracy depends on accurate inputs.
 Estimating is fine for income and assets, but don't deliberately under- or over-report.
-You'll only be deceiving yourself.
+You'll only fool yourself.

-2. Run it for every school on your list before finalizing the list.
-This is the single most useful pre-application research step.
-Some schools will return a low net price (because their aid is generous), some will return a price barely below the sticker.
+- Run it for every school on your list before finalizing the list.
+This is the most useful pre-application research step.
+Some schools will return a low net price (generous aid), others barely below the sticker.
 The variance can be huge.

-4. Check whether it includes loans.
-Some calculators show net price after grants only; others show net price after grants + loans + work-study.
+- Check whether it includes loans.
+Some calculators show net price after grants only; others include grants + loans + work-study.
 Make sure you're comparing like with like.

-5. Save the results.
+- Save the results.
 Screenshot or write down each estimate.
-After admit decisions arrive in April, you can compare actual offers against the NPC estimates to see which schools were generous (offered more than expected) versus stingy (offered less).
+After decisions arrive in April, compare actual offers against NPC estimates to see which schools were generous versus stingy.

 The NPC works for international students with one caveat: it asks for income in USD.
-Convert your KRW family income to USD at the current exchange rate before entering it.
-Same for assets — bank balances in KRW need to be converted to USD.
+Convert your family income to USD at the current exchange rate before entering it.
+Same for assets.

-The NPC's estimate is generally accurate for international students at need-blind schools (Harvard, Yale, Princeton, MIT, Amherst, Bowdoin) because their offer formula doesn't differ between domestic and international students.
-At need-aware schools, the NPC's estimate is approximate — the school's actual offer can be lower than the NPC suggests if the school chooses to be less generous with international applicants in a given year.
+The NPC estimate is generally accurate for international students at need-blind schools (Harvard, Yale, Princeton, MIT, Amherst, Bowdoin) because their aid formula doesn't differ between domestic and international students.
+At need-aware schools, the estimate is approximate.
+The school's actual offer can be lower than the NPC suggests if the school chooses to be less generous with international applicants in a given year.

-The single biggest mistake Korean families make: skipping the NPC for schools they're "definitely going to apply to anyway."
+The single biggest mistake international families make: skipping the NPC for schools they're "definitely going to apply to anyway."
 If you'd be devastated by an unaffordable offer, find out the realistic number before you spend the application fee.
-Knowing the NPC says $50k/year before applying is much better than discovering it after admission, when you're emotionally invested.
+Knowing the NPC says $50k/year before applying is far better than discovering it after admission, when you're emotionally invested.

 What it doesn't tell you